Deploying a Docker Image from Docker Hub

 tag for your image, but you can use any tag here.

-Configuring AWS and Creating the Project
+Creating the Project

-Once you've selected an AWS account and region, you can create your project with the Create Project button.
+Create your project with the Create Project button.

 Automating the Deployment Process